 Sewer System Management Plan Reporting Requirements

-Within every five (5) years from the date of its first submitted Sewer System Management Plan, the Enrollee must upload an updated, local Board-approved and certified Sewer System Management Plan to CIWQS.
-If electronic document format or size capacity prevents the electronic upload of the Plan, the Enrollee must report an electronic link to its Sewer System Management Plan posted on its own website.
+Within every six (6) years from the date of its first submitted Sewer System Management Plan, the Enrollee must certify its Sewer System Management Plan to CIWQS.
+If electronic document format or size capacity prevents the electronic upload of the Plan, the Enrollee may include an electronic link to its Sewer System Management Plan in lieu of uploading the Plan.

 For New Enrollees: Within nine (9) months of its Application for Enrollment Approval date, a new Enrollee shall submit a local Board-approved and certified Sewer System Management Plan to CIWQS.
 If electronic document format or size capacity prevents the electronic upload of the Plan, the Enrollee must provide an electronic link to its Sewer System Management Plan posted on its own website.
-The due date for subsequent 5-year Plan updates, is five (5) years from the first submittal due date of the new Enrollee’s first Sewer System Management Plan.
+The due date for subsequent 6-year Plan updates, is six (6) years from the first submittal due date of the new Enrollee’s first SSMP.

 RECORD KEEPING REQUIREMENTS

-The Enrollee shall maintain records to document compliance with all provisions of this General Order, and previous Order 2006-0003-DWQ as applicable, for each sanitary sewer system owned, including any required records generated by an Enrollee’s contractor(s).
+The Enrollee shall maintain records to document compliance with the provisions of this General Order, and previous Order 2006-0003-DWQ as applicable, for each sanitary sewer system owned, including any required records generated by an Enrollee’s contractor(s).

 Record Keeping Time Period

-The Enrollee shall maintain records listed in this Attachment, and records collected for compliance with this Order, and records collected in accordance with previous Order 2006-0003-DWQ, for a minimum of five (5) years.
+The Enrollee shall maintain records listed in this Attachment, and records collected for compliance with this Order, and records collected in accordance with previous Order 2006-0003-DWQ, for five (5) years.

 Availability of Documents